How to make video and audio accessible

 Audio description for videos

-All pre-recorded videos must describe important visual information for those who need it.
+All pre-recorded videos must describe important visual information so people who cannot see the video can understand the content.

 On this page